 UCCS has comprehensive resources available to assist and support all students in being successful in their academic programs on campus.
 See more at Student Support and Academic Resources.
 Also, see some helpful information for international students coming to study in the U.S. at the Education USA Pre-Departure page.

-If you have further questions, please let us know how we can assist by emailing email@example.com.
-The Global Engagement Office looks forward to welcoming you to Colorado Springs and our campus soon!
+If you have further questions, please let us know how we can assist by emailing firstname.lastname@example.org.
+The International Affairs Office looks forward to welcoming you to Colorado Springs and our campus soon!